 - Any project that is done with the purpose of restoring the home to its original glory

-Any project that changes, updates, improves or modifies that physical appearance or “look” of a room.
+Any project that changes, updates, improves or modifies the physical appearance or “look” of a room.
 This includes:

 - Painting – walls & ceilings